GiuMangiaracina/Thesis/README.md

 In the 'program' directory:
 1. build the containers, typing: ```docker-compose build```;
 2. start the containers, typing ```docker-compose up```.
-This command will start the three applications, whose containers name are respectively : spark1, spark 2 and spark 3.
+This command will start the three applications, whose containers name are respectively : spark1, spark2 and spark3.
+Note that to each application is associated an ID (1,2,3) which corresponds both to the container name, and to the ID associated to the node where the application is considered running.

 At any time, to login within each of the containers, type in the terminal the following command : ```docker exec -it sparkN bash```, substituting the value of N with the target container name (1, 2, 3, ..).
 To login simultaneously into the three containers, execute the start_bash_win.cmd or start_bash.sh program.